intel/ScalableVectorSearch/docs/howtos.rst

 ----------------------------------
 We then call the CLIP method to grab the features, or vector embeddings, associated with the images in our list.
-We also convert these embeddings from torch tensors to numpy arrays to enable their use in pysvs.
+We also convert these embeddings from torch tensors to numpy arrays to enable their use in svs.

 .. code-block:: py